fitsumcs/Javascript-Lab/README.md

 * Learn how to manipulate Third Party API

-###### We will go through learning  by  working on a  Simple Blog Application that we read from JSON and Fake JSON API
+###### We will go through learning  by  working on a  Simple Blog Application that we read from JSON and Third Party API (JSONPlaceholder)

 #### Note : The UI is Built based on Semantic UI :  [Semantic  UI ](https://semantic-ui.com/)